Chapter 7: The Thread Never Broke

 What Does This Mean for You?

-If you're considering the Sabbath, you might worry you're joining a fringe movement, some modern cult with strange beliefs.
-You're not.
-You're joining a 2,000-year witness that the gates of hell couldn't destroy.
+If you’re considering the Sabbath, you might worry that you’re joining a fringe movement, some modern cult with strange beliefs.
+You’re not.
+You’re joining a two-thousand-year witness that the gates of hell couldn’t destroy.
 The Ethiopian Church kept the Sabbath before your denomination existed.
 The Waldensians died for it before your country was founded.
 Russian peasants discovered it from Scripture alone, without missionaries or denominations teaching them.